insen/blog/_posts/2017-09-27-DevOps-Making-A-Start.md

 -   *__practises we can encourage__*
 -   *__activities we can do__*

-Now, the initial list will probably be large, as both Azure nor Microsoft .NET are huge eco-systems, but remember two things,
+Now, the initial list will probably be large, as both Azure and Microsoft .NET are huge eco-systems, but remember two things,
 -   We are just looking for what to start with.
 -   As of now, we are just identifying as many options as we can that are applicable.

 But we do need to manage, classify and process this list.
 Wikipedia, in its DevOps page, suggests the SDLC stages - Code, Test, Build/Package/Relase (*merged these as boundaries between them are overlapping, especially in the matter of tooling*), and Monitor.

 ### Azure/.NET Stack | SDLC Stage - Code
-A basic DevOps practises here is *Version Control*.
+A basic DevOps practise here is *Version Control*.
 Distributed VCS are now standard, so we pick *__Git__*.

 Architectural support targeting DevOps enablement for Azure PaaS systems is a much-needed eco-system centric practise.
 Enter *__Microservice architectures__* which by encouraging by encouraging small pieces and plug-and-play composition help keeping pieces small and nimble.